School of Biological Sciences

 - Ecology & Environmental Science

-Research Group Group Leader Plant Conservation Biology Professor Andy Lowe Invasion Ecology Assoc.
-Prof. Phill Cassey Applied Ecology and Conservation Assoc.
-Prof Lian Pin Koh Unmanned Research Aircraft Facility Assoc.
-Prof Lian Pin Koh Global Change Ecology Professor Corey Bradshaw Spatial Sciences Group Professor Megan Lewis Marine Biology Professor Bronwyn Gillanders Terrestrial and Freshwater Ecology Professor Justin Brookes Animal and Plant Physiology
+Research Group Group Leader Plant Conservation Biology Prof Andy Lowe Invasion Ecology Assoc Prof Phill Cassey Applied Ecology and Conservation Prof Lian Pin Koh Unmanned Research Aircraft Facility Prof Lian Pin Koh Global Change Ecology Spatial Sciences Group Prof Megan Lewis Marine Biology Prof Bronwyn Gillanders Terrestrial and Freshwater Ecology Prof Justin Brookes Animal and Plant Physiology

 - Genetics & Evolution